 CCMF is presiding on a panel at the 2019 League of California Cities Mayors & Council Members Executive Forum, Wednesday, June 19 from 4:15 p.m. to 5:30 p.m.
-The panel, “The Hidden Costs of Tackling Homelessness,” will take an-depth look at real examples of how cities such as Santa Ana and Indio have creatively addressed rising homelessness challenges.
+The panel, “The Hidden Costs of Tackling Homelessness,” will take an in-depth look at real examples of how cities such as Santa Ana and Indio have creatively addressed rising homelessness challenges.

 As of January 2018, California had an estimated 129,972 people experiencing homelessness on any given day, as reported by Continuums of Care to the U.S. Department of Housing and Urban Development (HUD).
 This session should be especially interesting to:

 - Mayors and council members from cities with growing homeless populations.

 - Cities currently/soon tackling the creation of homeless shelters.